aishwaryawahane/poverty_predictor/README.md

 - Scaling up traditional survey based data collection methods are expensive.

 ## Step 1: Understanding the problem
-- Firstly, I had to clearly define the question I am attempting to answer - Could satellite imagery be used to predict poverty?
+- Firstly, I wanted to clearly define the question I was attempting to answer - Could satellite imagery be used to predict poverty?
 - The next step was to decide the data source for analysis.
 Which countries could be considered for the analysis?
 I chose Rwanda since the country has consistently surveyed datasets.
 - Also, among measures like Average wealth index, expenditure data, etc., which measure should be used to predict poverty?
 Most reliable sources of measure are scores from LSMS data or DHS data.
 I chose the wealth index factor score from DHS Surveys for each cluster, which are the smallest regions in Rwanda whose co-ordinates are provided by the public datasets.